Learn more about Marymount's online DNP-FNP program.

 Roles and Leadership Opportunities for MSN vs. DNP

 In considering the MSN vs. DNP management prospects, one nursing site agrees that DNPs are likely to have an edge.
 A DNP can “open doors to positions like chief nursing officer or nurse administrator that would not be available . . . with only an MSN.”
+The DNP is becoming the standard for nurse leaders and for nursing administration roles.

 Since most nurses with advanced degrees stop at MSN, a DNP is a great way to stand out as a candidate.
 Given the relatively small number of DNP-degree holders, the degree is extraordinary in the already sought-after nurse practitioner field.